IronBranded/CAD---Breach-Cost-Simulator/README.md

 ---

 ## Logic
-The simulation logic is informed by a combination of academic research at **Polytechnique Montréal** and industry-standard reports (IBM, Sophos, Coveware).
+The simulation logic is informed by a combination of industry-standard reports (IBM, Sophos, Coveware, CSE).

 ### The Formula Approach
 The simulator uses a weighted impact matrix: